SCIENCE ALIVE

 Faculty

-Below are the faculty and staff members of Nova Southeastern University, Nova Blanche Elementary School, and the Alvin Sherman Library that make Science Alive possible.
+Below are the faculty and staff members of Nova Southeastern University, Nova Blanche Elementary School, and the NSU U-School that make Science Alive possible.

 Emily Schmitt Lavin, Ph.D.